microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

 ### 🚀 Sprint

-The two "sprint" tasks here are much more aspirational than the other listed scenarios, so breaking them down to atomic tasks sees less reasonable.
+The two "sprint" tasks here are much more ambitious than the other listed scenarios, so breaking them down to atomic tasks sees less reasonable.
 We'd have to spend a considerable amount more time figuring out _how_ to do each of these first.